Disentanglement as Identifiable Pushforward Factorisation: Identifiability

-In summary, we have defined disentanglement, shown that it holds if and only if C1-C2 hold, and that seam factors are unique and therefore identifiable, up to expected symmetry.
+In summary, we have defined disentanglement, shown that it holds if and only if C1-C2 hold, and that seam factors are unique and therefore identifiable, up to natural symmetry.